JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 1.2048192771084338
 ```

-However, the definition is not complete because the `rate` function will not work if we use the same currencies.
+However, the definition is not complete because the `rate` function does not work if we use the same currencies.

 ```jldoctest currency
 julia> rate(Euro, Euro)